alphagov/pay-tech-docs/source/documentation/welsh_payment_pages.md

 account](https://selfservice.payments.service.gov.uk/login) and use the admin tool to add a Welsh service name to your service.

-If you have added a Welsh service name to your service, users will see this on Welsh-language payment pages instead of the usual service name.
+If you add a Welsh service
+name to your service, users will see this on Welsh-language payment pages instead of the usual service name.